itsdevkinto/yes-moments/README.md

 ## Technical Architecture & Development Process

-The project was developed entirely from scratch in a local IDE after reviewing an initial boilerplate concept.
+The project was developed in a local IDE after reviewing an initial boilerplate concept in Lovable for frontend ideas.
 The frontend is built as a single-page React application, while the backend relies on Supabase for data persistence and real-time capabilities.

 **Key implementation details:**